-Subject No. of Total Credits
+Subject No. of Subjects Total Marks Credits

-Subjects Marks

-Core - Theory / Practical / Project 17 1700 68
+Core - Theory / Practical / Project 17 1700 70

-SWAYAM - MOOC - - 2

 Major Elective Papers 2 200 10

 EDC Paper 1 100 2

 Non Major Elective Papers 2 200 8

 Grand Total 22 2200 90

-- ➤ 25 % CIA is applicable to all subjects except JOC, COP and SWAYAM courses which are considered as extra credit courses. - The students should complete a SWAYAM-MOOC before the completion of the 3rd semester and the course completed certificate should be submitted through the HOD to the Controller of Examinations.
-Two credits will be given to the candidates who have successfully completed.
-In case the students have completed more than one online course, the appropriate 2 extra credits shall be awarded to such candidates upon the submission of certificate through the HOD to the Controller of Examinations. - ➤ A Field Trip preferably relevant to the course should be undertaken every year.
+- > 25 % CIA is applicable to all subjects except JOC and COP which are considered as extra credit courses. - ➤ The students should complete any MOOC On learning platforms like SWAYAM, NPTEL, Course era, IIT Bombay Spoken Tutorial etc., before the completion of the 5th semester and the course completed certificate should be submitted through the HOD to the Controller of Examinations.
+Extra credits will be given to the candidates who have successfully completed. - ➤ Onsite Training preferably relevant to the course may be undertaken as per the discretion of the faculty or HOD.